Breast Health Equity Program

 The American Cancer Society recommends colorectal cancer screenings beginning at age 50 for people who have no known risk factors other than age.
 The frequency depends on the screening method.

-Together, Seattle Cancer Care Alliance (SCCA) and UW Medicine offer screening for people at high risk for lung cancer.
+Together, Fred Hutch and UW Medicine offer screening for people at high risk for lung cancer.

 You may benefit from annual screening if all of these are true:

 - You are between 50 and 80 years old.

 - You currently smoke, or you quit in the last 15 years.

 - You smoked an average of at least 1 pack a day for 20 years or 2 packs a day for 10 years.